Andrew-Dupere/LinkedInScraper/README.md

 # LinkedInScraper

-The purpose for this program is to figure out which progamming languages, frameworks and libararies are in demand on Linkedin.
+The purpose for this program is to figure out which progamming languages, frameworks and libararies are in demand from employers on Linkedin.

 The program takes in a URL of a keyword search on the linkedin jobs page and pulls every job ID from the search results.